Jesusborjas006/tesla-clone/README.md

 ## [Check out site here!](https://tesla-clone-jesusborjas006.vercel.app/)

 ### Abstract:
 This project involves creating Tesla's home page.
-This was built using React with CSS to style the components and to make it responsive across movile devices.
-This project was to showcase mhy skills in being able to take in a design and implement it into code.
+This was built using React with CSS to style the components and to make it responsive across mobile devices.
+This project was to showcase my skills in being able to take in a design and implement it into code.

 ### Installation Instructions:
 1. Fork this project to your own Github account